MicrosoftLearning/MB-500-Microsoft-Dynamics-365-Finance-and-Operations-Apps-Developer/Instructions/Labs/Lab 5 Data export using BYOD.md

 8. Select the entity *Customers V3* and select the **Publish** button again in the action pane.

-9. In a few minutes the entity *Customers V3* will be published.
+9. In a short time the entity *Customers V3* will be published.
 You can check the **Show published only** check box and find the value of the **Published** column is *Yes* for the record *Customer V3* entity.